* Dollar/yen rises above 114.00 to highest since July

-TOKYO, Oct 23 (Reuters) - The dollar edged up to a three-month high against the yen on Monday, with an emphatic election victory for Japan's ruling party keeping yen-weakening reflationary measures at the heart of government policy.
+TOKYO, Oct 23 (Reuters) - The dollar touched a three-month high against the yen on Monday, with an emphatic election victory for Japan's ruling party keeping yen-weakening stimulus measures at the heart of government policy.

 Prime Minister Shinzo Abe's ruling party scored a big win in Sunday's election with his coalition keeping its two-thirds "super majority" in the lower house, local media said.

 Abe's victory eased fears that the economic steps implemented under his leadership - such as the Bank of Japan's super easy monetary policy - would be disrupted and halt the yen's depreciation against the dollar.

 "An LDP win did not come as a surprise, but it still helped clear uncertainty that had been preventing participants from buying the dollar," said Yukio Ishizuki, senior currency strategist at Daiwa Securities.